-Saphira’s hand-picked 11 of Queensland’s best multi-day hikes, spanning over 10 national parks – and they include a few gems that might not be on your radar yet.
+Saphira’s hand-picked 14 of the best multi-day hikes in Queensland, spanning over ten national parks – and they include a few gems that might not be on your radar yet.

 We acknowledge the Traditional Custodians of the Countries on which these adventures take place who have occupied and cared for these lands, waters, and their inhabitants for thousands of years.
 We pay our respects to them and recognise that sovereignty was never ceded.